 So what do we learn about the life of faith?
 It begins with a pilgrimage of faith which means when God calls, you drop everything, separate from the world and you follow not exactly knowing where God is going to take you, but knowing that He has promised you a future, and promised you heaven in the future and promised you fellowship with Him in the future, and off you go.
 The pilgrimage of faith then is going to call for the patience of faith as you endure the issues in this world by keeping your eyes on the world to come.

-Now you do remember, don’t you, the initiation of God’s conversation with Abraham regarding this covenant?
-Go back for a minute to the twelfth chapter of Genesis, we cannot overlook that in our study, in the twelfth chapter of Genesis, the Lord says to Abram, at the beginning, this is his initial call, “Go forth from your country, from your relatives, from your father’s house to the land I’ll show you, I’ll make you a great nation, I will bless you.”
-It’s not just a place, it’s a people.
-“I’ll make your name great, you’ll be a blessing.
-I’ll bless those who bless you and the one who curses you, I’ll curse.
+Now you do remember, don’t you, the – the initiation of God’s conversation with Abraham regarding this covenant?
+Go back for a minute to the twelfth chapter of Genesis, we – we cannot overlook that in our study.
+In the twelfth chapter of Genesis, the Lord says to Abram, at the beginning – this is his initial call, “Go forth from your country, from your relatives from your father’s house, to the land I will show you; I’ll make you a great nation, I will bless you,” it’s not just a place, it’s a pp – “I’ll make your name great; you’ll be a blessing; I’ll bless those who bless you, and the one who curses you I’ll curse.
 And in you all the families of the earth will be blessed.”
 So there is this promise that there is going to be a blessing not only of a land to be possessed, but a people to be born out of his loins.
 This is the promise of God.